 This is the first in a two-part blog series that will answer the most frequently asked questions about Citizens Broadband Radio Service (CBRS).
-The second part will run on January 2, 2020.
+CBRS for Beginners - Part 2 was posted on January 2, 2020.

 We are days away from full commercialization of CBRS.
 After the Federal Communications Commission (FCC) announced initial commercial deployment (ICD) and the approval of CommScope’s spectrum access system (SAS) on September 18, CommScope filed its ICD results report on November 4th.
 The report detailed the CBRS activities performed during the ICD reporting period as outlined by FCC Public Notice 19-915.
 The ICD represents the last phase of SAS testing before full commercial deployment.